 Our only fund raiser is an Annual Used Book Sale held in early August.
 Membership meetings are normally held the 3rd Tuesday of each month.

-The League of Women Voters of Delta County, Marquette County Unit is pleased to announce the reestablishment of the league in Marquette County.
-The League has had a rich and long history in Marquette County.
+The League of Women Voters of Delta County, Marquette County Unit reorganized in April of 2017.
+However, the League has had a rich and long history in Marquette County.
 In 1968 a provisional Marquette County League formally organized with 46 charter members.
 For almost 40 years they thrived and grew with a reported high of 120 members.
 They provided many voter and education services to the community until they saw membership numbers dwindle and the same small group of women found themselves responsible for the leadership roles.
 In 2006 with great regret the group disbanded.

-The times right for the League to begin its work again in Marquette County.
-Citizens are craving reliable accurate, fair and impartial information and that's what the League can provide.
+In 2017 the time felt right for the League to begin its work again in Marquette County.
+Citizens were craving reliable accurate, fair and impartial information and that is what the League can provide.
 The League of Women Voters is an historic, respected organization.